 What Do I Need to Do to Use Financial Aid for a Second Bachelor’s?

 You can file the FAFSA for second bachelor’s degree financial aid and accept the aid award that comes from the school of your choice.
 Let’s go over each of these steps.
 Don’t forget to check out SoFi’s FAFSA guide.

 You must file the Free Application for Federal Student Aid, commonly known as the FAFSA, to qualify for federal student aid.
 The FAFSA form online asks you to report on your personal financial information, including tax information and your savings and checking account balances.
 The FAFSA information also helps colleges, universities, and private financial aid providers decide how much state and institutional aid you may receive.

 Once you file the FAFSA, you’ll get a Student Aid Report (SAR), which summarizes the information you’ve entered on the FAFSA.
 The SAR reports a variety of information including:

-• Your Expected Family Contribution (EFC), an index number that determines your eligibility for student aid
+• Your Student Aid Index (SAI), a number that determines your eligibility for student aid

 • Your eligibility for federal student loans